About forty-five species of Cornus are native to Africa, Asia, Europe, South America, and North America.

 They are shrubs and trees.
 This species is native to the eastern United States

-Light: sun to part shade
+Light: sun, part shade, shade

-Water: moist soil, not very drought tolerant
+Water: moist soil, well-drained soil

-Soil: adaptable to soil types
+Soil: adaptable to soil types, no other special requirements

 Copyright © 2012 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000